sarathkumarsivan/pyjstack/README.rst

 Usage
 -----
-You can use pyjstack by issuing the pyjstack command.
+To obtain a thread dump using pyjstack, run the following command:
 ::

-    pyjstack \
-	   --pid 12397 \
-   	   --count 12 \
-   	   --delay 1
+    pyjstack --pid 12397 --count 12 --delay 1

 Options
 #######

 **--pid:**
   The PID of your Java process.

+**--count:**
+  The count indicates how many thread dumps to take.

+**--delay:**
+  The delay indicates the time delay in seconds between each dump.

 **--verbose:**
   Enable debug level logging.
 You can enable verbose logging which exactly similar to the DEBUG level.
 If you see any unexpected behavior while issuing pyjstack, enablling this option would be a good choice to identify the problem and trace the root cause.